JustinPeng13/RaceSG/README.md

 ### 2. Seamless Authentication with sgID

-At RaceSG, we prioritize user convenience and security.
-That's why we have integrated with sgID, a Singapore government identity provider, to offer seamless authentication for local users.
-With sgID, Singapore residents can easily authenticate themselves and share government-verified data via the Singpass mobile app.
 ![Singpass login](src/assets/singpass.png)

 At RoadSG, we prioritize user convenience and security.
 That's why we have integrated with sgID, a Singapore government identity provider, to offer seamless authentication for local users.
 With sgID, Singapore residents can easily authenticate themselves and share government-verified data via the Singpass mobile app.